GonzaloGorgojo/rn-faves/readme.md

 # Faves App

-This is a mobile application to show, and share peoples interest.
+This is a mobile application to discover and share your interests.
+And also Connect with like-minded individuals.

 ## Installation